USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch11_code_management.md

 **Footnotes:**

-*Header comments - Highly recommended for internal documentation.*
+1. Header comments - Highly recommended for internal documentation.
-*USE <module name> includes the Fortran source file specified.*
+2. USE <module name> includes the Fortran source file specified.
-*IMPLICIT NONE must be used in Fortran 90, i.e., implicit declarations are not supported.
-This dramatically reduces errors due to typos and undefined variables.*
+3. IMPLICIT NONE must be used in Fortran 90, i.e., implicit declarations are not supported.
+This dramatically reduces errors due to typos and undefined variables.
-*Chemical mechanism array dimensioning and looping global variables.*
+4. Chemical mechanism array dimensioning and looping global variables.
-*C preprocessor flags that determine which emissions control dimensioning and looping variables are compiled.*
+5. C preprocessor flags that determine which emissions control dimensioning and looping variables are compiled.
-*Other global array dimensioning and looping global variables, including those for the I/O API.
-The logical variable LIPR is defined in the SUBST_PACTL_ID INCLUDE file for use at lines labeled (18).*
+6. Other global array dimensioning and looping global variables, including those for the I/O API.
+The logical variable LIPR is defined in the SUBST_PACTL_ID INCLUDE file for use at lines labeled (18).
-*Local variable declaration.
-Note syntax differences from Fortran-77.*
+7. Local variable declaration.
+Note syntax differences from Fortran-77.
-*(8)Declarations for the argument list (standardized).*
+8. Declarations for the argument list (standardized).
-*(9)Declarations and PARAMETER statements for local Fortran parameters, illustrating in-line documentation of variables and units.
-Note syntax differences from Fortran-77.*
+9. Declarations and PARAMETER statements for local Fortran parameters, illustrating in-line documentation of variables and units.
+Note syntax differences from Fortran-77.
-*(10)Declarations for external functions not previously declared.*
+10. Declarations for external functions not previously declared.
-*(11)Declarations for arrays to hold external file data.*
+11. Declarations for arrays to hold external file data.
-*(12)Declarations and definitions for local and saved variables, and dynamic memory allocations.*
+12. Declarations and definitions for local and saved variables, and dynamic memory allocations.
-*(13)Interface is a convenient way to declare calling arguments to a subroutine as input, output, or both in the calling program through the INTENT variable specification (as IN, OUT, or IN OUT).
+13. Interface is a convenient way to declare calling arguments to a subroutine as input, output, or both in the calling program through the INTENT variable specification (as IN, OUT, or IN OUT).
 No other declaration of the calling arguments is necessary in the calling program.
 If IN only, the values of arguments can be passed explicitly in the subroutine call.
-If OUT, the argument must be passed as a variable.*
+If OUT, the argument must be passed as a variable.
-*(14)Code section for subroutine initialization and for any local data that need not be set at every entry into the subroutine.
+14. Code section for subroutine initialization and for any local data that need not be set at every entry into the subroutine.
 Such data would require a SAVE statement in the declarations.
-For example, FIRSTIME is initialized to .TRUE. in the local variables section.*
+For example, FIRSTIME is initialized to .TRUE. in the local variables section.
-*(15)Illustration of memory allocation for a variable declared as allocatable.
-In this example, NLAYS is accessed from the COORD.EXT file.*
+15. Illustration of memory allocation for a variable declared as allocatable.
+In this example, NLAYS is accessed from the COORD.EXT file.
-*(16)Illustrates using an I/O API function to set file interpolation time.*
+16. Illustrates using an I/O API function to set file interpolation time.
-*(17)Meteorological and other data are read and interpolated through a series of subroutine calls.
-These subroutines in turn use I/O API utilities to perform the time interpolation of the desired met variables, deposited and emitted species.*
+17. Meteorological and other data are read and interpolated through a series of subroutine calls.
+These subroutines in turn use I/O API utilities to perform the time interpolation of the desired met variables, deposited and emitted species.
-*(18)Call to process analysis routine to obtain data for the optional integrated process rates function.*
+18. Call to process analysis routine to obtain data for the optional integrated process rates function.
-*(19)Illustrates call to another science process within the module.*
+19. Illustrates call to another science process within the module.
-*(20)Main computational loop over the horizontal grid.*
+20. Main computational loop over the horizontal grid.
-*(21)Time-step loop over subsynchronization time step intervals.*
+21. Time-step loop over subsynchronization time step intervals.
-*(22)Illustrates writing to an I/O API file within a module.*
+22. Illustrates writing to an I/O API file within a module.
-*(23)Subroutine end*
+23. Subroutine end

 Compiling CMAQ with New Source Code
 -----------------------------------